 Starting with the 2014 HSS Medical Student Summer Research Fellowship program there will be a two-step application process.

-Completed applications (pdf) should be submitted to the Academic Training Department by March 1, 2014.
+Completed applications (pdf) should be submitted to the Academic Training Department by February15, 2015.

 A selection committee will review the applications and determine the final candidates.
-Applicants will be notified of the status of their applications by in early April 2014.
+Applicants will be notified of the status of their applications by in mid March to early April 2015.

 At that time, the selected students will be given the contact information of all prospective mentors, along with the description of the projects offered.
 Securing a fellowship position will be contingent on the student being accepted by a mentor.
 If any of the selected students fail to find a mentor, an alternate student will be offered the opportunity to interview with prospective mentors.